psychic-coder/Socket.io/Readme.md

-io-->refers to the  entire circuit(server)
+io-->refers to the  entire circuit(server)<br/>
-socket--->refers to a particular user every socket has an id , which we can access via "socket.id" emit-->we are triggering an event, we are sending the data on-->with on we are always keeping a listener , which is listening the event ,we are receiving the data socket.broadcast.emit-->When you use socket.broadcast.emit, the message is sent to all clients except the one that initiated the event.
-This is useful when you want to notify all other clients about something, but not the one who triggered the event.
+socket--->refers to a particular user<br/>
+every socket has an id , which we can access via "socket.id"<br/>
+emit-->we are triggering an event, we are sending the data<br/>
+on-->with on we are always keeping a listener , which is listening the event ,we are receiving the data<br/>
+socket.broadcast.emit-->When you use socket.broadcast.emit, the message is sent to all clients except the one that initiated the event.
+This is useful when you want to notify all other clients about something, but not the one who triggered the event.<br/>